 This delicious recipe for cod in tomato sauce has a rich and spicy tomato base, beans, olives and perfectly cooked fish.
-Plus, it’s made in one pot for easy clean up!
+Plus, it’s made in one pot for easy cleanup!
 Serve with a big hunk of bread for dunking and you’re in for one delicious treat!

 Stopping in with an easy seafood recipe that’s sure to be a fave.

-I highly suggest serving with a big ol’ hunk of bread for dunking, getting every last drop of that tomato sauce.
+I highly suggest serving with a big hunk of bread for dunking, getting every last drop of that tomato sauce.

 And if you want to gild the lily here, serve with a glass of crisp white wine and you’re set!

-How to Make Fish in Tomato Sauce
+How To Make Fish in Tomato Sauce

 Full details are in the recipe card below, but here are the basics: